akhilravichandran11/faas_docker/readme.md

 # FaaS-Function as a Service Using Docker
 Functions as a Service Implementation Using Docker and Docker Swarm

-For better view, please use the raw view to check contents

 ##Summary:
 - Use docker to demonstrate cloud applications can be setup as a set of microservices.
 Allow users to save and execute python functions on JSON object input through a set of microservices that are deployed on demand for performing operations like create user, create function and execute function.
 - URL for demo video: https://www.youtube.com/watch?v=prH4kQjR5gE